-The two measures are combined into one graduation component grade.
+The two measures are combined into a weighted graduation rate in order to assign the component rating.
 In this calculation, the four-year rate is weighted at 60 percent of the total while the five-year rate counts for 40 percent of the total.
-See Appendix B for calculation details.
 The graduation rate component uses only the data from the two cohorts of students to evaluate schools for this component.
-It is important to note that another state component called Gap Closing also uses graduation data along with test scores to provide a comprehensive look at the gaps that exist between different student groups.
-The Gap Closing component is a different calculation from the one described in this section.
 The graduation component evaluates schools using just the percent of students in each subgroup who graduate within four or five years of entering high school.